astropy/astroquery/docs/index.rst

 They are more oriented to general `virtual observatory <http://www.virtualobservatory.org>`_ discovery and queries, whereas Astroquery has web service specific interfaces.

+Check out the :doc:`gallery` for some nice examples.

 Installation
 ------------